 On August 13, 2010, the Food and Drug Administration approved a new drug called “ella” (also known as ulipristal acetate) for use as a emergency contraceptive.
 Women will need to get a prescription before obtaining ella.
 This drug has been used in Europe since 2009.
-Watson Pharmaceutical will market ella and plans to make the product available by the end of 2010.

 The FDA’s web site (1) describes ella as a “progesterone agonist/antagonist emergency contraceptive indicated for prevention of pregnancy following unprotected intercourse or a known or suspected contraceptive failure.”

 Various prolife groups (2) are concerned ella doesn’t act solely by preventing ovulation but also acts by preventing a human embryo from implanting in a woman’s womb.
 Prolife groups have serious reason for concern because the chemical make-up of ella is similar to chemical composition of the abortion drug RU-486, which is also an anti-progesterone drug and can be used for abortions.
 RU-486 acts by cutting off the nutrients to the growing unborn child.

 Progesterone is needed for a woman to produce and release an egg but it is also needed to prepare the womb’s endometrium lining to receive a developing child.
 The FDA web site notes that “the likely primary mechanism of action of (ella) for emergency contraception is therefore inhibition or delay of ovulation; however, alterations to the endometrium that may affect implantation may also contribute to efficacy.”
 The FDA reports that taking ella after the woman has already ovulated does reduce the thickness of the endometrium.
 There is not adequate data to show whether this prevents a developing child from implanting in the womb.